 A student majoring in music performance must complete 115 quarter hours in the major, and general studies as listed below.
 (This curriculum does not result in state teaching certification.)
-Senior students are required to take the Graduate Record Examination, general and subject (Music) sections.
+Senior students are required to take the general GRE and the Music MFAT.